openforcefield/openff-units/README.md

 <class 'openff.units.units.Quantity'>
 ```

-An effort is made to convert from OpenMM constructs, such as when OpenMM provides array-like data as a list of `Vec3` objects into Pint's wrapped NumPy arrays:
+An effort is made to convert from OpenMM constructs, such as when OpenMM provides array-like data as a list of `Vec3` objects:into Pint's wrapped NumPy arrays:

 ```python3
 >>> from openmm import app